Car Buying Strategies

 With the exception of the LX, all models of the 2021 Pilot come with Intelligent Traction Management.
 Models with front-wheel drive have two modes, normal and snow.
 All-wheel-drive models have those, plus both mud and sand.
 Although the Pilot is not necessarily designed for off-road adventures, this traction management system does give it some extra capability.
 It is easy to switch between modes using the touchscreen.
 All-wheel drive is available on all models and standard on both the Elite and Black Edition trims.

-Reasons Not to Buy a 2021 Honda Pilot – The Cons
+Reasons You May Not Like the 2021 Honda Pilot – The Cons

 1. Hard to Access the Third Row